arranhamlet/long_covid_paper/README.md

 # Plotting the results

-Here several functions are used to process the model results and relevant demographic data to produce estimates of the prevalence of long COVID.
+The final script, [3_plot_results.R](R/3_plot_results.R), uses several functions are used to process the model results and relevant demographic data to produce estimates of the prevalence of long COVID.

 <img src="figs/case_hosp_long_data.jpg" width="600" height="300">